 Accurate history demands an exposure of statements falsely attributed to Oliver Cowdery about priesthood restoration.
 Following his spirited quarrel with Church leaders, he withdrew from the Church and was excommunicated April 12, 1838.
 A pamphlet circulates under Cowdery's name that was supposedly published the following year: Defense in a Rehearsal of My Grounds for Separating Myself from the Latter Day Saints.
-Although the authentieity of the pamphlet has been generally assumed, it is a strangely "And while we were in heavenly vision, the angel came down...."

-confused work to come from Cowdery's articulate pen.
+Although the authentieity of the pamphlet has been generally assumed, it is a strangely confused work to come from Cowdery's articulate pen.
 It repeatedly mentions the priesthood, "about which I am beginning to doubt"; yet it asserts the reality of the appearance of John the Baptist, "which I doubt not and deny not."
 With naive bewilderment, the pamphlet relates that the voice of the angel "did most mysteriously resemble the voice of Elder Sidney Rigdon, who, I am sure had no part in the transactions of that day."
 This is unlikely language to have come from the incisive mind of Cowdery, whose extensive recorded talks and preserved letters are never ambiguous on any issue.
 The fact is that the pamphlet has been accepted at face value for over half a century without any serious investigation of its genuineness.